José de Jesús Corona: International career

 Corona was part of the Mexico U23 at the 2004 Summer Olympics.

 Corona was called up to represent Mexico at the 2006 FIFA World Cup as the second-choice goalkeeper.
 He did not play in any of Mexico's four games.

 In 2007, former coach Hugo Sánchez included him in the 23-man squad for the CONCACAF Gold Cup as the third-choice goalkeeper.

-Corona looked to be one of the three goalkeepers for Mexico at the 2010 FIFA World Cup, however, after an alleged violent incident where Corona severely assaulted another man in Guadalajara, Javier Aguirre decided to omit him from the world cup roster.
+Corona looked to be one of the three goalkeepers for Mexico at the 2010 FIFA World Cup, however, after an alleged violent incident where he severely assaulted another man in Guadalajara, Javier Aguirre decided to omit him from the World Cup roster.

 Corona was originally chosen to represent Mexico in the 2011 Gold Cup as one of the goalkeepers, but after he participated in a fight in the second leg of the semi-finals of the Clausura 2011 between his team, Cruz Azul, and Monarcas Morelia, José Manuel de la Torre, coach of the national team, decided to cut him from the squads participating in the Gold Cup and the 2011 Copa América due to violent conduct.
 He was replaced in the squads by Jonathan Orozco.
 Corona also was suspended for the first six games in the 2011 Apertura season.
 Yosgart Gutiérrez replaced the suspended Corona during that period.

 Corona was named as one of the three overag players for Mexico at the 2012 Summer Olympics.
 He was also named as the captain of the squad throughout the tournament.
 He helped the team reach the final, where they defeated Brazil 2–1 to win their first ever medal, the gold medal, at Wembley Stadium.

 On 2 June 2014, Corona was named in Mexico's squad for the 2014 World Cup in Brazil as second-choice goalkeeper; he did not feature in any of Mexico's matches.

 On 28 March 2015, Corona was first-choice goalkeeper for a friendly match against Ecuador.
 Corona made incredible saves in a game where Ecuador put over six shots on target, his most impressive save arguably the save of a penalty.
 Mexico won the match in a narrow 1–0 victory at a sold-out Los Angeles Coliseum.

 On 17 May 2015, Corona became the first-choice goalkeeper over Alfredo Talavera and Melitón Hernández to represent Mexico at the 2015 Copa America.
 On 12 June 2015, he played all 90 minutes against Bolivia in a 0–0 draw.
 He was later named captain of the squad for the remainder of the tournament after Rafael Márquez suffered an injury.

 In May 2018, Corona was named in Mexico's preliminary 28-man squad for the World Cup, and was ultimately included in the final 23-man roster.
 He did not play in any of the matches.